Romance scams cost Canadian consumers $50million+ a year

 3. The potential scammer starts to isolate you from your friends and family

-- This is a common tactic used in romance scams so that the cybercriminal can better take advantage of you to get what they want.
+- This is a common tactic used in romance scams so that the cyber criminals can better take advantage of you to get what they want.

 4. They start to ask for money

 - At first, the asks might start out very small around $50 or $100 to pay for a bill, but once the scammer has succeeded, they will continue to ask for more and in larger increments.
-Over time, this could cost thousands of dollars or even hundreds of thousands of dollars leading to financial ruin.
-In 2021, the average reported romance scam cost was USD $41K according to the FBI.
+Over time, this could cost thousands of dollars.

 5. The potential romance scanner asks for sensitive personal information and inappropriate photos of you